 By far most of the easy oil remaining in the world today is in the Middle East and Africa, as shown in this 2013 diagram from the US energy information administration:

 And here’s a good article about the world’s 11 largest oil reserves by country, starting with the USA at number 11, even though the USA has used up nearly all of its easy oil but has lots of “hard oil” reserves.

 Hard oil, or unconventional oil, is thicker and dirtier to process.
 It includes the tar sands in Canada, shale oil here in the USA, and heavy oil deposits in places like Venezuela.
 It’s easy to guess that digging ever more aggressively to grab Earth’s dirty oil is really going to foul up the planet, in terms of climate, geology, and politics… but foul it we will, as long as civilization is addicted to oil.

 Hard-Headed Politics and “Alternative Facts”

-As Big Oil pressures right-wing politicians in America to deny the validity of global warming, it’s not because they’re all stupid or in denial of science, though it sometimes seems that way… it’s because they can’t let the fact of climate change dampen their oil agenda.
+As Big Oil pressures right-wing politicians in America to deny the validity of global warming, it’s not because they’re all stupid or ignorant (as they may seem) or in denial of science (they knew about global warming before anyone else did)… it’s because they can’t let the fact of climate change dampen their oil agenda.